Documentation Index

 How It Works

-- Create a Group Chat from the sidebar menu
+- Create a Group Chat — Use keyboard shortcut

-@Frontend,@Backend) - Send your question - the moderator receives it first
+@Frontend,@Backend).
+Agents are automatically added as participants when mentioned. - Send your question — The moderator receives it first and decides how to proceed

-- Moderator coordinates - routes to relevant agents via @mentions
+- Moderator coordinates — Routes to relevant agents via @mentions, can make multiple rounds

 The Moderator’s Role